 “Heavens no, she does not need such a silly thing!
 No, Princess Aurory gets this lovely gold tiara with real emeralds and rubies.
 Not a band made of silver and bits of cheap, colored glass.”

 Valeena had turned to the spoiled, fat baby, noticing for the first time that she looked nothing like her sister, nor the Queen herself.
-The royal family were all short, and plump, with medium length, sandy blond hair over light, tan skin.
+The royal family was all short, and plump, with medium length, sandy blond hair over light, tan skin.
 Their eyes were an olive green color, with flecks of gold in them, placed in large, round faces to match their ever-expanding bodies.
 Freckles were splashed on their cheeks like sparkles from the sun.

 Even King Star, who had died a mysterious death just two weeks after Princess Aurory was born, looked nothing like Valeena.
 He too had been a short, balding man with a round waist, his eyes a deep green.